Country star Sam Hunt to perform at Walmart AMP

 ROGERS, Ark.
-(KNWA) — Country music star Sam Hunt will perform at the Walmart AMP in August, the venue announced on Wednesday.
+(KFTA) — Country music star Sam Hunt will perform at the Walmart AMP in August, the venue announced on Wednesday.

 Hunt is coming to Rogers on Thursday, August 6 on The Southside Summer Tour 2020 with special guests Kip Moore, Travis Denning and Ernest, and a DJ set by Brandi Cyrus.